Internal solid wall insulation and Stormdry Masonry Protection Cream

 The course of action is clear.
 We must do everything we can to ensure solid brick walls remain as dry as possible.
 Dry bricks are warm bricks.

 Stormdry Masonry Protection Cream is the UK’s original brick cream.
 It waterproofs brick for 25 years in one coat.
 On a standard Fletton brick, Stormdry creates a thick barrier against water ingress 12mm deep.
-Stormdry improves energy efficiency by reducing heat loss, as verified by the Energy Saving Trust.
+Stormdry improves energy efficiency by reducing heat loss.

 U-values are the standard used by the construction industry to measure how effective building insulation is.
 They measure thermal performance.
 The lower the value, the more heat a property retains.
 A wet solid brick wall has very high U-values of about 2.79.
 For every degree difference between the inside and outside of a wall, 2.79 watts of electrical power will escape every square metre.